 A Failure in Michigan’s Juvenile Justice System

-A ProPublica investigation last year found Michigan incarcerates young people for probation violations and noncriminal offenses more than almost any other state.
-The investigation brought to light systemic flaws in the state’s decentralized juvenile justice system and revealed that Michigan keeps such poor data that it can’t say how many juveniles it has in custody at any given time or why they have been detained.
+ProPublica also revealed broader flaws in Michigan’s decentralized juvenile justice system, including such poor data that the state can’t say how many juveniles it has in custody at any given time or why they have been detained.